-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Lake Arbutus (including Black River up to STH 95; East Fork of Black River to E Fork Road and Arnold Creek upstream to Bachelors Ave.): Only 10 panfish may be kept. - Black River (downstream of the dam in Black River Falls including tributaries up to the first road crossing or dam): > - Buffalo River (including tributaries): Five northern pike of any length may be kept.
+- ★ Lake Arbutus (including Black River up to STH 95; East Fork of Black River to E Fork Road and Arnold Creek upstream to Bachelors Ave.): Only 10 panfish may be kept. - Black River (downstream of the dam in Black River Falls including tributaries up to the first road crossing or dam): > - Hook and line fishing is open all year for all fish species, except muskellunge, lake sturgeon, trout, paddlefish and threatened or endangered fish. - identifies quality fishing opportunity

-- Trempealeau River (including tributaries): Five northern pike of any length may be kept. - · Lake Wazee: Only two bass and two walleye may be kept.
+- Buffalo River (including tributaries): Five northern pike of any length may be kept. - Trempealeau River (including tributaries): Five northern pike of any length may be kept. - Lake Wazee: Only two bass and two walleye may be kept.
 Only 10 panfish may be kept.